ihucos/dotfiles-1/README.md

 - `brew install node`
 - `brew install ctags` (required by the [Tagbar][tagbar] vim plugin)
-- `brew install reattach-to-user-namespace` (required to be able to copy text from tmux to the OS X pasteboard)
 - `npm install jshint -g` (required by the [JSHint][jshint] vim plugin)

 For maximum compatibility with the [vim-airline plugin][airline], you